Rethinking Environment: The Environmental Humanities and the Ecological Transformation of Society

 Further informationWebsite "Rethinking Environment"

-The International Doctorate Program "Rethinking Environment", funded by the Elite Network of Bavaria, qualifies doctoral students from the humanities, the social sciences, and from economics to contribute inter- and transdisciplinary perspectives to a debate commonly associated with the natural sciences.
+The International Doctorate Program "Rethinking Environment", funded by the Elite Network of Bavaria, qualifies doctoral students from the humanities and the social sciences to contribute inter- and transdisciplinary perspectives to a debate commonly associated with the natural sciences.

 Snippets of the program